alanxoc3/concards/README.md

 #: hello world : saluton al la mundo :#
 ```

-If you are learning two languages, you can expand this with an extra `::`:
+You can use as many `::` operators as you want.
+It might be useful if you're
+learning mandarin as well:
 ```
-#: spagetoj :: spaghetti :: 意面 :#
+#: spaghetti

-#: spaghetti :: spagetoj :#
+:: spagetoj
-#: spaghetti :: 意面 :#
+:: 意面 :#

 Generates these cards: